brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_phonon.rst

 Related tutorial
 ----------------

-The use of the :attr:`calculate_phonon` keyword is illustrated in `this tutorial <https://github.com/brucefan1983/GPUMD/blob/master/examples/empirical_potentials/phonon_dispersion/Phonon%20Dispersion.ipynb>`_.
+The use of the :attr:`compute_phonon` keyword is illustrated in `this tutorial <https://github.com/brucefan1983/GPUMD/blob/master/examples/empirical_potentials/phonon_dispersion/Phonon%20Dispersion.ipynb>`_.